dward2/BME547/syllabus.md

   + HTTP & RESTful APIs
 * Define software specifications and constraints (Requests for Comments, RFC)

-## Attendance
+## Attendance / Participation
 Lecture attendance and participation is important because you will be working in small groups some of the semester.
-Participation in these in-class activities will count for 15\% of your class grade.
+Participation in assigned in-class activities will count for 15\% of your class grade.
 It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences will be considered **excused** if they are